 It seems that an AR-15 and a red dot sight go hand in hand…if they had hands.

-When I started looking, there were all kinds of terms and styles and I had no idea which was best.
+And when I started looking, there were all kinds of terms and styles and I had no idea which was best.
 So I hopped on the internet to see what I could find out.

 After sorting through the junk as well as speaking with some actual experts at SHOT Show, I’ve come up with the following information.